 - 1. There is no limit on the number of applications that a member may submit in any one round.
 However, in an individual round of the AHP General Fund, a member may not be awarded more than the greater of 25 percent of the total available AHP subsidy (rounded to the nearest 100 dollars).
 Funds will be awarded only to those individual project applications in which the AHP subsidy requests will be fully funded within each member's limit.
 If a scored application falls in a position in the scoring ranking where the AHP subsidy request would only be partially funded due to the overall member award eligibility, that application and all other lower scoring applications for that member will be ineligible. - 2.
-For any one project in the 2022 General Fund round, no more than a total of \$650,000 in subsidy can be requested.
-The subsidy can be used as either a direct subsidy for acquisition, construction, or rehabilitation costs or as an interest rate subsidy to support a long-term, permanent AHP subsidized advance, or a combination thereof. - 3.
-Homeownership applicants may not request more than \$40,000 per unit in AHP subsidy funds for any homeownership unit.
+For any one project in the 2024 General Fund round, a maximum of \$1,200.000 in subsidy can be requested per project, with a maximum direct subsidy of \$850,000.
+The total subsidy can be used as either a direct subsidy up to \$850,000 and/or an interest rate subsidy to support a long-term, permanent AHP subsidized advance.
+All subsidy must be used for acquisition, construction, or rehabilitation costs. - 3.
+Homeownership applications may not request more than \$75,000 per unit in AHP subsidy funds for any homeownership unit.
 An exception to this limit is made for revolving loan fund applications for use in a revolving loan fund project or program.